 ‘The move to remote work caused a lot of pain initially, and our employees were looking for their colleagues in the physical space around them,’ Aspi says.
 ‘So the big question was, “How do we create a digital representation of the office?”
 This is where Slack comes in.’

-Verizon established Slack as its digital HQ, a centralised place for connecting teams, tools, partners and customers, creating an accessible office where employees can not only interact with colleagues, but also strengthen customer relationships, automate work and recoup productive time.
+Verizon established Slack as its productivity platform, a centralised place for connecting teams, tools, partners and customers, creating an accessible office where employees can not only interact with colleagues, but also strengthen customer relationships, automate work and recoup productive time.

 ‘The big question was, “How do we create a digital representation of the office?”
 This is where Slack comes in.’